riganti/dotvvm/README.md

 You can find the plans for next releases in the [roadmap](roadmap.md).

+We have already started development of **DotVVM 3.0** - everything is happenning in the [v3-master](https://github.com/riganti/dotvvm/tree/v3-master) branch.

 ## Commercial components & tools

 **DotVVM** framework is open source and **will always be free to use**.
 It's developed under [Apache license]().